Sephardic Bnei Anusim: Local Jewish desire to avoid accusations of proselytizing

 In addition, the local Jewish communities did not want to be accused of proselytizing Judaism to Christian people.
 Latin American Catholics of non-Jewish background said that the Jews were "stealing souls" from the Catholic Church.
-This is no longer the case however.
-Since 1965 with the 2nd Vatican Council, the Roman Catholic Church decided that they will no longer blame ALL Jews for ALL time for the killing of their Christian Messiah.
+This is no longer the case, however.
+Since 1965, with the 2nd Vatican Council, the Roman Catholic Church decided that it would no longer blame ALL Jews for ALL time for the killing of their Christian Messiah.
 In 1968, influenced by Vatican II, the civil government of Spain finally (and formally) revoked the Alhambra Decree (also known as the edict of expulsion from Spain in 1492).
-More recently both Spain and Portugal had invited the descendants of the exiled Sephardi Jews to return as citizens of Spain and Portugal, once they could demonstrate that ancestry.
+More recently, both Spain and Portugal have invited the descendants of the exiled Sephardi Jews to return as citizens of Spain and Portugal, once they could demonstrate their Sephardi ancestry.

-Because of these factors, the limited numbers of recent reversions/conversions to Judaism performed in Latin America (especially South America), have generally been conducted by visiting religious emissaries from either North American Ashkenazi Jewish communities or from Sephardi Rabbis in America, or delegated by the Israeli Rabbinate.
+Because of these factors, the limited number of recent reversions/conversions to Judaism performed in Latin America (especially South America) have generally been conducted by visiting religious emissaries from either North American Ashkenazi Jewish communities or Sephardi Rabbis in America or delegated by the Israeli Rabbinate.